gnomengineer/ArchLinuxInstallation/README.md

 `pulseaudio --start` into your ~/.xinitrc file before your window manager command

 *Note: If you plan to use moc as your music player I do not recommend using pulseaudio!*

+#### DISABLE BEEP ON CONSOLE

+maybe you have an annoying beep sound whenever you reach a the end of the console prompt. simply disable this with following command

+`rmmod pcspkr`

+to disable it even after reboot add the following line to your /etc/modprobe.d/blacklist

+`blacklist pcspkr`

+#### VUNDLE & SYSTEM CONFIG

+In the system_config folder are some configurations stored that can be copied into your home directory.
+Use the `copy_system_configurations.sh` to copy all required configuration folder into your home.
+*Note: you have to be in the folder that contains the subfolder called 'system_config'*

+for using the vim plugins mentioned in the system_config/.vimrc a vim plugin manager called 'vundle' has to be installed
+For this just execute the other script called 'install_vundle.sh' and it will create everything needed.
+After the installation you have to execute the install command within vim.

+`:PluginInstall`